Unifying quantum stochastic methods using Wick's theorem on the Keldysh contour: Deterministic quantum dynamics using the Keldysh contour

-Finally, we can introduce a contour-ordering operation $\cev{\mathcal{T}}$ on $\gamma(t)$ such that its arguments are rearranged by putting later contour-time operators to the left.
-It is clear that this acts as the standard time ordering when restricted to $\gamma_-(t)$, while it acts as the anti-time ordering when restricted to $\gamma_+(t)$, but mixed situations are now possible.
-The crucial fact is that now Eq.~\eqref{eq:vNeu_sol_expanded} can be written as
+where we promoted the time-ordering operator $\cev{\mathcal{T}}$ to a contour-ordering on $\gamma(t)$ such that its arguments are rearranged by putting later contour-time operators to the left.
+It is clear that this acts as the standard time ordering when restricted to $\gamma_-(t)$ and acts as the anti-time ordering when restricted to $\gamma_+(t)$, since the latter goes backward in time.
+Regrouping exponentials